SchroedingersLion/SamplingSuite2D/Readme.md

 Note that all options are optional and have default values.
 Run `./SamplingSuite2D --help` for more information.

-Note that the user is responsible for choosing admissible initial conditions (e.g., don't start in a forcefield singularity) and pick meaningful hyperparameters (e.g., don't use negative temperatures).
+Note also that the user is responsible for choosing admissible initial conditions (e.g., not starting in a forcefield singularity) and picking meaningful hyperparameters (e.g., not prescribing negative temperatures).

 ## Averaging Behavior
 There are several modes of possible averaging behaviors:
 ### No averaging
-If you want to draw a single trajectory and take observable measurements along the way without any kind of average, run the code with only one MPI process and do not pass the `time_average` flag.
+To draw a single trajectory and take observable measurements along the way without any kind of average, run the code with only one MPI process, and do not pass the `time_average` flag.
 ### Trajectory average
-If you want to average results over multiple independent trajectories, run the code with multiple MPI processes.
+To average results over multiple independent trajectories, run the code with multiple MPI processes.
 The output file will then contain the inter-trajectory averages.
 ### Time average
-If you want the trajectories to be time-averaged (in terms of a moving average along the given trajectory), pass the `time_average` flag (without argument).
+To obtain time-averaged results (in terms of a moving average along the given trajectory), pass the `time_average` flag (without argument).
 The output file will then contain time-averaged observables.
 The time average behavior can be fine-controlled with the `t_meas` flag.
 The observables will be measured any `t_meas` iterations and added to the moving average.
 Whether the moving average will be printed to the output file at each of these time points also depends on the flag `n_dist`.
 Only any `n_dist` times the moving average was updated will it be printed to output (that way, the accuracy of the moving average can be increased without increasing the size of the output file).
 In case of no time averaging, `n_dist` should simply remain `1` (the default value).

 ## Implemented Potentials
 The potential $U(x,y)$ to sample is governed by passing the `--forcefield` flag with an admissible argument (e.g., `--forcefield ackley` for the Ackley potential).
+The corresponding probability density is of the canonical shape, i.e., $\propto e^{-\beta U(x,y)}$.
+Note, however, that some of the available potentials do not lead to normalizable densities.
+These landscapes can still be of interest to test optimizers on, or to examine trapping and rare-event transitions.
 For a list of shipped potentials, run `./SamplingSuite2D --help`.

-Note that some of these potentials do not lead to normalizable densities $\propto e^{-\beta U(x,y)}$.
-These landscapes can still be of interest to test optimizers or examine trapping or rare-event transitions.

 ### Ackley
 `forcefield --ackley`.